Ahmd-Tint/GeoFS-SPLR-ARM-AUTO-BRK/README.md

 The add-on automatically detects which aircraft you are flying and applies its corresponding IRL brake force settings and deceleration logic.
 ---
+ * Boeing 737-700
- * Boeing 737-700, ID: 4
+ * Boeing 777-300ER
+ * Airbus A350-900
+ * Airbus A380-800
 ---
-If you are using an unsupported aircraft model in GeoFS (e.g., Airbus A350), the add-on defaults to the B737-700 settings.
+If you are using an unsupported aircraft model in GeoFS (e.g., Concorde), the add-on defaults to the settings of the Airbus A350-900.
 (Brake Strength)

 # 💬 Suggestions & Feedback
 If you would like to suggest adding authentic brake forces for another aircraft model, please join our [Discord Server](https://discord.gg/MF5M5cAuS3).